Top 10 Sustainable Computing experts to follow

 Top 10 Spatial Computing experts to follow

-Rony Abovitz: As the founder of Magic Leap, Abovitz has been instrumental in pushing the boundaries of augmented (AR) and spatial computing.
-His at Magic Leap has been at the forefront of immersive -reality experiences.
+Rony Abovitz: As the founder of Magic Leap, Abovitz has been instrumental in pushing the boundaries of augmented reality (AR) and spatial computing.
+His work at Magic Leap has been at the forefront of immersive mixed-reality experiences.

-Timoni West: As the Director of XR Research at Unity Technologies, West has played a pivotal in developing tools and frameworks allow for the creation of spatial computing experiences.
+Timoni West: As the Director of XR Research at Unity Technologies, West has played a pivotal role in developing tools and frameworks that allow for the creation of spatial computing experiences.

 Ori Inbar: Co-founder of AWE (Augmented World Expo) and Super Ventures, Inbar is deeply embedded in the spatial computing ecosystem.
 His insights provide a comprehensive view of emerging trends and technologies in AR and spatial computing.